Pictures of Porlock

 Selworthy Green is the start of a picturesque walk through steep woodlands to the gorse-gold and heather clad summit of Selworthy Beacon from which there are magnificent views over the undulating countryside...

-in the county of Somerset(5.0 miles, 8.0 km, direction E of Porlock)
+a Seaside Town in the county of Somerset(5.0 miles, 8.0 km, direction E of Porlock)

 Minehead is a quintessential English seaside resort on the beautiful Somerset coast whose mild climate has been a magnet for visitors since Victorian times.
 At the end of Quay.....